tatuhtuni/proj-kurssi/docs/maintenance-plan.md

 ## Backend

 ### Implementing semantic analysis modules

-Most of the semantic analysis modules have been implemented by parsing the SQL with sqlglot.
-Only few of the Checker classes use the query evalutation plan (QEP).
+Most of the semantic analysis modules have been implemented by parsing the SQL with `sqlglot`.
+Only few of the Checker classes use the query evaluation plan (QEP).

 ### Thoughts on syntax error analysis